TaraKhodaei/ISC-3313/README.md

 Special thanks to:

-* [Jake VanderPlas](https://jakevdp.github.io) for many of the materials that have gone into this course.
-Specifically his work:
-  * A Whirlwind Tour of Python
-  * Python Data Science Handbook
 * [Eitan Lees](https://github.com/eitanlees) for course materials.
-* and lastly the [Scipy Lecture Notes](http://scipy-lectures.org/index.html) for many examples and explanations.
+* and the [Scipy Lecture Notes](http://scipy-lectures.org/index.html) for many examples and explanations.